dallo7/dash/README.md

     - Data Table: Upload and view financial data in a tabular format.
     - Filtering and Drill-down: Filter data by agents, markets, or counties to focus on specific aspects.
     - Animated Elements: Engaging Lottie animations enhance the visual appeal of the dashboard.
-- **DAML Integration:** Demonstrates how to leverage DAML smart contracts for managing financial assets and agreements within the context of legacy systems.

 ## Technologies